 Elena is a visiting PhD student analyzing China’s food security policies.
 She is an avid advocate for science communication and always interested in connecting research with the outside academia world.
 Elena enjoys singing, playing improv and traveling by bicycle, last from Florida to Berkeley.

-Martin joined the Arnold group at UC Berkeley as a DFG Fellow in 2017.
-His research interests are group 4, 5 and f-block chemistry.
-Beyond communicating his findings to the general public, Martin enjoys traveling (e.g. sailing across the Atlantic Ocean), playing the violin as well as practicing Judo and improv.
+Martin is a Visiting Scholar in the Arnold group at UC Berkeley.
+In his research, he is focusing on early transition metals and f-block chemistry.
+Beyond communicating his findings to the general public, Martin enjoys practicing improv, playing the violin, and traveling (e.g. sailing across the Atlantic Ocean).